Sound Body, Sound Mind

 For those who refuse regular meals, keep healthy snacks (fruits, nutritious cookies, cut-up vegetables) available around the house.
 Finger foods are best.
 Be creative -- but not overbearing -- in your coaxing efforts.

 Try using children's nonspill cups with covers or sports drink containers with a straw.

 Make mealtime more special by using fancy plates and napkins.

 For some, it's easier to cut food with scissors than a knife and fork.

-If Mom can't cut her meat any longer, avoid embarrassment by cutting it for her in the kitchen before you serve.
+If Mom can't cut their meat any longer, avoid embarrassment by cutting it for them in the kitchen before you serve.

 Soft and pureed foods don't have to be bland and tasteless.
 Find out which herbs and spices make an otherwise bland dish interesting.
 You might also serve the following in colorful combinations: